Ron DeSantis’ ‘Monkey’ Remark Is Just the GOP’s Latest Racist Dog Whistle

 DeSantis is far from the first major Trump-endorsed Republican to blow a racist dogwhistle on the national stage.
 It’s almost become a calling card of the Trump brand of politics, allowing candidates who can’t explicitly say “hey, I’m a white nationalist,” to subtly (or not so subtly) let people know which side they’re on.

 Just last week, Trump tweeted, seemingly out of the blue, about the plight of white farmers in South Africa, where new government policies are slowly redistributing land to black farmers as part of a series of measures attempting to balance out the drastic racial inequality caused by the system of apartheid.
+The topic made its way to Trump’s feed through an extremely racist grapevine of conservative voices.
 As Carol Schaeffer wrote in The Nation, white nationalists and overt Nazis immediately made the issue a major talking point, distributing petitions on the Nazi messageboard Stormfront.
 That storm of shit, as it so often does, eventually made it to Tucker Carlson’s show on Fox, which experts note is mostly a full symphony of dog-instruments blowing a white nationalist tune.
-And President Trump liked what he was hearing, amplifying the message with a personal tweet about the issue.
+President Trump, as he often does, watched Tucker’s show, liked what he was hearing, and decided to amplify the message with a personal tweet about the issue.
 The Nazis at Stormfront, Schaeffer reports, rejoiced.

 And what DeSantis, Trump, Carlson and so many others in the party are doing isn’t even new—the dog whistle technique has peppered political discourse for years, especially during the period of time when America had the audacity to elect a black guy as president (big surprise: the term “monkey” and “ape” got thrown around a lot).